Nip Tips: 6 Ways You Can Increase Your Breastmilk Supply

 1. Stress Less

 I know not being able to feed your baby is pretty stressful.
 But the more you stress your body out emotionally and physically the more likely you are going to compromise your milk supply.
 So get the help the need to allow you to take a deep breath and enjoy the magic of the newborn phase.
-Do not be afraid to start using donor milk or even formula while you work on your supply.
+If infant weight gain is a concern, do not be afraid to start using donor milk or even formula while you work on your supply.
 It can help take a load off and ease the stress and pressure.
 If you are starting supplementation see lactation as well.

 It is easy to get busy and get caught up in taking care of and focusing on feeding baby.
 However, if you are going to make adequate milk hydration and nutrition are critical.
 You do not need to drown yourself with fluid but a good rule of thumb is drink half your weight in ounces.
 So if you are 180lbs drink about 90oz a day of water.
 Nutrition is equally important.
 A high protein, healthy fat and iron rich diet is necessary for the healing and recover process your body has to go through after having baby.
 Remember, you can’t give of an empty vessel.
 So eat and drink up mama!